AMFI Registered Mutual Fund Distributor · ARN 119185

 Additional Tips for NRI Investors

-• Consult a tax advisor familiar with both Indian tax laws and your country's tax laws to optimize your tax situation
+Consult a tax advisor familiar with both Indian tax laws and your country's tax laws to optimise your tax situation.